JetBrains/remdev-otlp/README.md

-Filters IDE OpenTelemetry events and adds Remote Development–specific events.
-Useful for debugging issues with Remote Development setups, especially when the backend runs on the host machine.
+Unifies frontend and backend events under a single user session span.
+Adds an allowlist in settings for IJ Platform subsystem metrics.

+Useful to provide observability for IDEs

 ## Installation

 This plugin must be installed on **both frontend and backend** sides.

 ## Configuration